It’s time to purge the worst people in your social media feeds

 A quick way to see people you haven’t interacted with in a while on Snapchat is to go to the Chat pane and scroll down.
 As you go, you’ll notice the receipt dates getting older and older.
 If there’s someone you haven’t exchanged text, pictures, or videos with in months, you might want to think about removing them.

-Tap on any avatar, then the three dots in the top right-hand corner, followed by Remove Friend to get rid of someone on Snapchat.
+Tap on any avatar, then the three dots in the top right-hand corner, followed by Manage Friendship and Remove Friend to get rid of someone on Snapchat.
 The profile page you see after tapping on an avatar shows you any saved chats you’ve got with the person in question, which might give you an idea of how much you interact.

 Look under the Charms heading, too, which shows you in-app awards you’ve won with that person.
 Many of these, like the BFs (best friends) one, show how well-connected you are on Snapchat.
 It’s actually relatively easy to work out who your best Snapchat friends are from the chat list and user profiles.